rinadelph/Agent-MCP/MCD.md

 *   **Objective:** Implement a Multi-Agent Collaboration Protocol (MCP) template for creating and managing multi-agent systems.
 *   **Scope:** Python-based MCP server and client implementation with environment variable support, dashboard visualization, and task management.
 *   **Success Criteria:**
-    * Server can be started using `uv run -m mcp_template.main --port xxxx --project-dir xxxxx`
+    * Server can be started using `uv run -m agent_mcp.cli -- server --port xxxx --project-dir xxxxx`
     * API keys and configuration use environment variables (no hardcoded values)
     * Agents can connect to the MCP server and collaborate on tasks
     * Dashboard provides visualization of agent interactions